 In this version of the Essentials List, one new feature we’re giving you is that each card is assigned tags based on key characteristics that you should consider when using them.

 The presentation of these tags varies based on the version of the list you’re using.
 If you’re using the web-based version of the list, within a given set, click on the keyword you want (e.g. “Globals”) and the cards from that set that have the chosen tag will appear on the screen.

-In the text-based version of the list, to find any of the following, use Ctrl+F, and include the exact spelling (with the #) of the desired hashtag.
+In the text-based and downloadable versions of the list, to find any of the following, use the search bar (text) or Ctrl+F (downloadable), and include the exact spelling (with the #) of the desired hashtag.

 Here is a comprehensive list of existing tags (note that on the web-based version of the list, tags may be shown as two words, e.g. “Action Hate”).
 Tags are listed in alphabetical order.

 #1cost: Cards with a purchase cost of 1.

 #actionhate: Cards used to either prevent actions from being played, punish players for using actions, stop an action’s effects, or remove continuous actions from the field.

 #actionlove: Cards that enhance the effects of actions or have effects that trigger upon using actions.